UKCloud/documentation/articles/cloud-storage/cs-faq.md

 ### How do I create new Cloud Storage users?

-To create additional users, you must raise a service request through the UKCloud Portal.
-When requesting additional users, you can specify whether they should have read-write or read-only access to your buckets.
+You can create additional users in the UKCloud Portal.
+For more information, see [*How to create a new Cloud Storage user in the UKCloud Portal*](cs-how-create-user.md).

 ## Support